|

 leisure.
 Although there are some interesting taxonomies based on the

-1993), here we limit the discussion to studies that classify leisure
+and Crompton, 1993), here we limit the discussion to studies that

-nature of the activity.
-For example, for the purposes of avocational
+of the activity.
+For example, for the purposes of avocational counseling

-education, entertainment, and culture; volunteer; games; crafts; collecting.
+culture; volunteer; games; crafts; collecting.
+Passmore and French

 (2001) offer a simple tripartite classification: achievement leisure

-creative and performance arts); social leisure (activities for the
+(playing sports, hobbies, creative and performance arts); social leisure

-of others); and time-out leisure (listening to music, watching TV,
+time-out leisure (listening to music, watching TV, contemplation).

 Another relatively simple classification is based solely on purpose.